anhnguyendepocen/functional-programming-in-R/pdf_book.md

   arguments <- vector("list", length = n)
 ```

-We need to collect the arguments that are passed to the individual functions we create.
+- We need to collect the arguments that are passed to the individual functions we create.
 We cannot simply use parameter arguments `x` and `y` as we did in `curry2` because we do not know how many arguments we would need before we have examined the input function, `f`.
 In any case, we would need to create names dynamically to make sure they don't clash.
 Just saving the arguments in a list is simpler, and since it is a list, we can put any kind of values that are passed as arguments in it.

 Now we need to create the actual function we should return.
 We do this in steps.
 The final function we create should call `f` with all the arguments.
-It takes the last argument as input, so we need to store that in `arguments` -- and since this means modifying a list outside of the scope of the actual function, we need the ``<<-`` assignment operator for that.
+It takes the last argument as input, so we need to store that in `arguments`---and since this means modifying a list outside of the scope of the actual function, we need the ``<<-`` assignment operator for that.
 To call `f` with a list of its arguments we need to use the function `do.call`.
 It lets us specify the arguments to the function in a list instead of giving them directly as comma-separated arguments.

 ```r
   last <- function(x) {